 Bihar Education Dept Asks District Authorities to Ramp Up Inspections of Schools, Colleges

-In a separate communication dated August 2, 2023, the Director of Administration within the education department urged senior officials to conduct weekly inspections of at least ten schools or degree colleges.
-The inspection reports should be regularly submitted to the headquarters.
+A subsequent letter, dated August 2, 2023, was addressed to all senior officials of the education department by the Director of Administration.
+The letter urged these officials to conduct inspections of at least ten schools or degree colleges per week.
+It emphasized the regular submission of inspection reports to headquarters.

 Despite the suspension of ongoing training sessions due to the caste survey, the Bihar Education Department announced that training will resume on August 7 for teachers not participating in the survey.
 This decision follows the Patna High Court's validation of the caste survey as legal.
 The state government allocated Rs 500 crore from its contingency fund for the survey, with the general administration department overseeing its implementation.
 The State Council of Educational Research and Training (SCERT) Director, Sajjan R, wrote to heads of educational institutions, urging them to recommence residential training for new batches of teachers, starting from August 7.